thomasjball/PyExZ3/README.md

 ###A Python Explorer using Z3

-This code is a port/rewrite of the NICE project's (http://code.google.com/p/nice-of/) symbolic execution engine for Python to use the Z3 theorem prover (http://z3.codeplex.com).
-We have removed the NICE-specific dependences, platform-specific code, and makes various improvements (like documentation) so it can be used by anyone wanting to experiment with dynamic symbolic execution.
+This code is a substantial rewrite of the NICE project's (http://code.google.com/p/nice-of/) symbolic execution engine for Python to use the Z3 theorem prover (http://z3.codeplex.com).
+We have removed the NICE-specific dependences, platform-specific code, and makes various improvements, documented below, so it can be used by anyone wanting to experiment with dynamic symbolic execution.

 In the limit, **PyExZ3** tries to *explore/execute* all the paths in a